 LinkedIn profile: https://www.linkedin.com/in/anndaw

-Doreen Stephens is a talented marketer with 15+ years experience in marketing and brand management in both the corporate and non-profit sectors.
+Doreen Stephens is a marketer specialist and Chief Operating Officer with 15+ years experience in marketing and brand management in both the corporate and non-profit sectors.
 In 2011, Doreen embarked on an entrepreneurial venture opening a seafood restaurant, Simply Seafood, in the Bronx, NY.
 As the owner and general manager she takes tremendous pride in being able to offer fresh, quality food in a community that generally does not have access to “homemade”, healthy eating alternatives.

 Prior to her restaurant business, she was the Vice-President, Programming and Marketing for The LEAGUE; a national non-profit youth service organization focused on educating, empowering and engaging young people to make a positive difference in their communities through volunteering and service.
 In this role she spearheaded the national launch of this newly established youth service organization, which in three years grew to serve 250 schools and 160,000 students in 24 states, participating in the agency’s service-learning program.

 Prior to joining The LEAGUE, Doreen was Vice-President for Strategy & Acquisitions and New Product Development in the POST Cereals Division at Kraft Foods, Inc. Her 13 years of Marketing, Strategy and General Management experience comprise of responsibility for developing the strategic vision and road map for this billion dollar revenue business.
 Her extensive experience at Kraft also includes managing various multi-million dollar portfolios of well-known consumer packaged goods as well as successfully developing and launching several new products in both the cereal and coffee categories, domestically and internationally.